project-flotta/flotta-operator/docs/user-guide/logger.md

 Refer to [zapcore docs](https://github.com/uber-go/zap/blob/v1.15.0/zapcore/level.go#L32) for details on each log level.

 For example:\
-`kubectl patch cm -n k4e-operator-system k4e-operator-manager-config --type merge --patch '{"data":{"LOG_LEVEL": "debug"}}'`
+`kubectl patch cm -n flotta-operator-system flotta-operator-manager-config --type merge --patch '{"data":{"LOG_LEVEL": "debug"}}'`

 In case of:
 -  _Inside the cluster_ run, the pod will be automatically restarted.\